 Dues and Fees

-- There shall be no monetary dues for members of HBC board except that full participation is expected from all members.
+- There shall be a charge of $25 per kid for members of HBC board of director.
+However, full participation is expected from all members.

 Duties of Executive Officers

 - The duties of the Executive Officers shall be such as are implied by their respective titles, and such as are specified by these by-laws.

 - The President shall be the executive officer of HBC.
 They shall head all standing committees and be executive member of the same.
 The President shall prepare in written form for presentation to the membership at the December meeting a report of activities of HBC during for the previous playing year.
 They shall perform such other duties as usually pertain to the office of the President.

 - The Vice-President in the absence of the President shall preside at all meetings of “HBC” and board of directors.
 They shall also perform such other duties as usually pertain to that office.
 They may also serve as purchasing agent of “HBC”.
 If they decline this assignment for a reason acceptable to HBC, the President may assign this duty to another member.

 - The Secretary shall keep the minutes of the meetings of HBC and the board of directors.
 In addition they will tabulate all official motions and votes.

 - The Treasurer shall receive all money due to HBC and shall pay all bills.
 They shall keep itemized account of all receipts and disbursements and present an oral report at each meeting and a written report at each annual meeting.
 The President may request a detailed report at anytime concerning the condition of the HBC Treasury.